 Bill Jolley has more than 25 years of experience in healthcare, public administration and community development.
 He is senior vice president for rural health issues at the Tennessee Hospital Association and executive director of the Tennessee Center for Health Workforce Development, a subsidiary of the association.
 He previously served as director of Tennessee’s Office of Rural Health and Health Access.

 Terry Lerash has worked in the healthcare industry since 1981, holding positions ranging from director of nursing to CEO.
-Lerash is currently CEO of Scheurer Network, which operates a hospital, multiple physician clinics, pharmacies, a wellness center, and senior living facilities in Michigan’s Thumb region.
+Lerash is currently the President and CEO of Scheurer Hospital, which operates a hospital, multiple physician clinics, pharmacies, a wellness center, and senior living facilities in Michigan’s Thumb region.

 Logan McCoy serves as special projects director for the Tennessee Department of Economic and Community Development.
 He oversees many rural initiatives, including a federal grant program focused on rural economic development in the Appalachian Region and the statewide Rural Hospital Transformation Program.